CmdQ/AoC/README.md

 - There are [IterTools](https://github.com/JuliaCollections/IterTools.jl) after all ([docs](https://juliacollections.github.io/IterTools.jl/latest/)).
 - Easier definition of structs and parameter unpacking with [Parameters.jl](https://github.com/mauro3/Parameters.jl).
 - Setters for immutable structs with [lenses](https://github.com/jw3126/Setfield.jl).
+- There would have been [a combinatorics library](https://github.com/JuliaMath/Combinatorics.jl).

+Somebody else solved it using Julia and [blogged](https://blog.kdheepak.com/advent-of-code-2020-retrospective.html) about it.

 ### 1